cperez85834/Game-hacking/README.md

 2. Encryption table

 ## public_mouse/keyboard.h
-### Used for declaring IOTCL commands for communication with our respective drivers
+### Used for declaring IOTCL commands for communication with respective drivers

 ## dllmain.cpp
 ### This is where the injection to the game occurs, as well as where the main thread runs